satzurajkumar/a-simple-hybrid-movie-recommendation-engine/README.md

 ## 🚀 Features

-- RESTful API using FastAPI
+- Simple easy to use RESTful API using FastAPI and interactive API documentation to test with FastAPI docs
 - Recommend movies based on user preferences and movie metadata
 - Lightweight and easy to deploy
 - Modular design for extensibility